DreamEcho100/maze/apps/volmify/src/server/libs/db/schema/schema-documentation-design-guidelines.md

         /**
          * @businessConstraint [Only for complex business rule constraints]
-         * @performanceCritical [Only for critical performance indexes] */ uniqueIndex("constraint_name").on(table.field1, table.field2),
+         * @performanceCritical [Only for critical performance indexes]
+         * @scalabilityNote [Only for indexes that support profession scalability] */ uniqueIndex("constraint_name").on(table.field1, table.field2),
     ],